andr3w6826/power-outage-analysis/README.md

 Thus, thisis project is centered around the following question:
-**How can we predict the number of customers affected by a power outage based on available outage characteristics?**
+**"What factors influence the severity and duration of power outages, and how can we predict severe outages to improve response efforts?"**

 By modeling outage severity in terms of affected customers, we aim to identify the key factors that contribute to large-scale outages and develop a predictive framework that could assist with risk assessment and mitigation strategies.